aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/_index.md

 [Convert SVG to TIFF](/html/net/converting-between-formats/svg-to-tiff/) - You learn how to convert SVG to {{%TIFF%}} using the Aspose.HTML API and consider examples to illustrate the conversion.

-[Convert SVG to GIF](/html/net/converting-between-formats/svg-to-gif/) - You find out the supported SVG to {{%GIF%}}conversion scenarios and consider examples to illustrate them.
+[Convert SVG to GIF](/html/net/converting-between-formats/svg-to-gif/) - You find out the supported SVG to {{%GIF%}} conversion scenarios and consider C# examples to illustrate them.

 [Convert SVG to DOCX](/html/net/converting-between-formats/svg-to-docx/) - You find out how to convert SVG to {{%DOCX%}}, use save options and consider examples to illustrate the conversion.